-At some point out on the trail, food just becomes fuel, and you lose count of the number of tortillas you’ve eaten.
-Try as we might to change it up (tortillas and tuna … peanut butter and jelly tortillas … tortillas and cream cheese …), eventually “never wanting to see a tortilla again” becomes a completely healthy and understandable mental state to find yourself in.
-The same goes for our old friend the bagel, and the metric ton of trail mix we’ve inhaled over the past few years.
-Our solution: Treat yourself every now and then to some next-level dehydrated camping meals.
+At some point on the trail, food just becomes fuel, and you lose count of the number of bland tortillas you've eaten.
+The same goes for our old friend the bagel, and the metric ton of trail mix we've inhaled over the past few years.
+But why should you settle for the same old snacks that are clearly not doing you any favors in the "flavor town" department?
+Our solution: Treat yourself every now and then to a few tasty dehydrated camping meals.

 Backpacker's Pantry Granola With Blueberries, Almonds, & Milk

-On some mornings you want that full spread of bacon and eggs with extra cheese, on others you want something a little lighter on your stomach.
-That’s why we love Backpacker’s Pantry’s take on hot cereal, which is a healthy mix of granola along with organic blueberries, coconut, and almonds, with a touch of brown sugar for sweetness.
-What’s most impressive about this quick and easy meal is that it still provides lasting energy with a full 620 calories per serving, thanks in part to the dehydrated butter and whole milk included in every bag.
-It’s also surprisingly tasty when eaten cold, which makes it a godsend out on the trail should you happen to run out of fuel for boiling water.
+On some mornings you want that full spread of bacon and eggs, and on others, you want something a little lighter on your stomach.
+That's why we love Backpacker's Pantry's take on hot cereal, which is a healthy mix of granola along with organic blueberries, coconut, almonds, and a touch of brown sugar for sweetness.
+What's really impressive about this quick and easy meal is that it still provides lasting energy with a full 620 calories per serving, thanks in part to the dehydrated butter and whole milk included in every bag.
+It's also surprisingly tasty when eaten cold, which makes it a godsend out on the trail when boiling water isn't an option.

 Heather's Choice Smoked Sockeye Salmon Chowder

-Heather’s Choice is an Anchorage, Alaska-based backpacking food company that specializes in energy-packed meals made from hearty ingredients.
-Our favorite by far is this smoked salmon chowder, which is packed to the brim with a generous helping of wild-caught sockeye salmon alongside potatoes, celery, and carrots.
-It’s plenty hearty enough for dinner but also makes for a decadent mid-day meal you’ll want to sit and savor.
-A single portion of this chowder provides a whopping 39 grams of protein and a total of 490 calories of long-lasting energy.
-Bonus points to Heather’s Choice for the handy measuring scale that comes on the side of every bag, so there’s no second-guessing the right amount of water mid-pour.
+Heather's Choice is an Alaska-based backpacking food company that specializes in energy-packed meals made from hearty ingredients.
+Our favorite is the smoked salmon chowder, which is packed to the brim with wild-caught sockeye salmon, as well as potatoes, celery, and carrots.
+It's hearty enough for dinner but also makes for a decadent mid-day meal or snack.
+A single portion of this chowder provides a whopping 39 grams of protein and 490 calories, keeping you full for the adventurous day ahead.
+Bonus points to Heather's Choice for the handy measuring scale that comes on the side of every bag, so there's no confusion regarding the amount of water to use.

 Good To-Go Mushroom Risotto

 Good To-Go has made a name for itself by bringing gourmet flavors into the dehydrated camping meal scene.
-Founded by professional chef, restaurant owner, and Iron Chef winner Jennifer Scism, Good To-Go’s meal options read like the menu of a multicultural four-star restaurant and include everything from Cuban rice bowls to Korean-style Bibimbap.
-Our favorite right now is their Mushroom Risotto, which is a deliciously thick and creamy treat loaded down with flavor-packed cremini mushrooms and basil pesto.
-Good To-Go’s dehydrated camp meals typically require a little more wait time than your average meal in a bag (the risotto needs about 20 minutes, for instance), but my God is it worth the wait.
+Founded by professional chef, restaurant owner, and Iron Chef winner Jennifer Scism, Good To-Go's meal options read like the menu of a multicultural four-star restaurant and include everything from Cuban rice bowls to Korean-style Bibimbap.
+Our favorite right now is their Mushroom Risotto, which is a deliciously thick and creamy treat loaded with flavor-packed cremini mushrooms and basil pesto.
+Good To-Go's dehydrated camp meals typically require a little more wait time than your average meal in a bag (this one needs about 20 minutes), but it's certainly worth the wait!